Reform Club: Films and television

-Michael Palin, following his fictional predecessor, also began and ended his televised 1989 journey around the world in 80 days at the Reform Club.
+Comedian and travel writer Michael Palin began and ended his televised 1989 journey around the world in 80 days at the Reform Club, following his fictional predecessor.
 Palin was not permitted to enter the building to complete his journey, as had been his intention, so his trip ended on the steps outside.
+Palin later explained that he had been refused entry not because he was not wearing a tie but because the club claimed it would 'disturb the members'.

 Victorian publisher Norman Warne is depicted visiting the Reform Club in the 2006 film Miss Potter.
 The club has been used as a location in a number of other films, including the fencing scene in the 2002 James Bond movie Die Another Day, The Quiller Memorandum (1966), The Man Who Haunted Himself (1970), Lindsay Anderson's O Lucky Man!
-(1973), The Avengers (1998), Nicholas Nickleby (2002), Quantum of Solace (2008), Sherlock Holmes (2009), Paddington (2014), and Christopher Nolan's Tenet (2020).
+(1973), The Avengers (1998), Nicholas Nickleby (2002), 1408 (2007), Quantum of Solace (2008), Sherlock Holmes (2009), Paddington (2014), and Christopher Nolan's Tenet (2020).

-The club was also used in Chris Van Dusen's television series Bridgerton as a filming location.
+The club was used in Chris Van Dusen's television series Bridgerton as a filming location.